 Given the conditions created by COVID-19, textbook shipping times are unpredictable.
 During Spring Quarter 2020 some shipments took up to five weeks, and with first-year students registering five days before the start of the quarter, choosing course materials that are available digitally is key to increasing the likelihood that all students have access to them on the first day.

-- Place course material information in CAESAR by August 10
+- Place course material information in CAESAR before registration opens

-To give students ample time to review their required course materials and make decisions regarding purchasing, course materials must be entered into the required course materials field in CAESAR prior to registration (August 10).
+To give students ample time to review their required course materials and make decisions regarding purchasing, course materials must be entered into the required course materials field in CAESAR prior to registration opening each term.
 If you have no required course materials, be sure to put “None” in that field.
 This will ensure that students have their course information when they register for the fall classes and give them enough time to secure course materials.